zsommers/bdo_chronicle/README.md

 able to use the `django-admin` command.

 #### Running the server
-I have this project running on [Heroku](https://www.heroku.com) at [bdo.zachsommers.com](http://bdo.zachsommers.com/).
+~I have this project running on [Heroku](https://www.heroku.com) at [bdo.zachsommers.com](http://bdo.zachsommers.com/).
 It's a free instance, so it may take a minute if you're the first visitor that day.
-Please [email me](bdo@zachsommers.com) if you'd like an account to check the project out.
+Please [email me](bdo@zachsommers.com) if you'd like an account to check the project out.~ *UPDATE:* The project is no longer running.
 If you want to run your own instance, please feel free!

 For development or personal use, running [Django](https://www.djangoproject.com/)'s development server is quite simple: